slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"I am a deeply superficial person."
 -- Andy Warhol*

-> *"If you feel pain, you're alive.
-If you feel other people's pain, you're a human being."
+> *"If you feel pain, you’re alive.
+If you feel other people’s pain, you’re a human being."
 -- Leo Tolstoy*

-> *"I can't understand why a person will take a year or two to write a novel when he can easily buy one for a few dollars."
+> *"I can’t understand why a person will take a year or two to write a novel when he can easily buy one for a few dollars."
 -- Fred Allen*

 > *"What a misfortune to be a woman!
 And yet, the worst misfortune is not to understand what a misfortune it is."